dentarg/auth0-blog/_posts/2017-02-10-java-alphabet-soup.markdown

 ## Java Specification Requests (JSR)

 A *Java Specification Request* is the document that starts an enhancement on the Java platform.
-Whenever a member of the *JCP* program sees an opportunity to improve the platform, they create a *JSR* describing what problem they want to solve and how.
-The *EC* then analyzes this first version of the *JSR* to approve or disapprove it.
+Whenever a member of the *JCP* program sees an opportunity to improve the platform, they create a *JSR* describing the opportunity/problem and submit it to revision.
+The *EC*, and the whole community, then have from 2 to 4 weeks to analyze the *JSR*.

+The length of this period is defined by the *JSR* submitter.
+After this period, starts a new stage called *JSR Approval Ballot* (JAB), where the member of the *EC* has 2 week to vote on it.
+To be approved, a *JSR* has to:

+- receive at least 5 votes
+- receive yes as the majority of the votes casted (non votes are ignored)

 When a *JSR* gets approved by the *EC*, the *Specification Leads* starts choosing *Expert Group* members and *Contributors* to compose its team.
 After having the whole crew defined, they start working on the specification.
 Most of the communication happens on email aliases and everything is open to the general public.